Visiting Sutter’s Fort State Historic Park

 Sutter’s Fort State Historic Park does not have its own parking lot.
 Metered city parking is available, and there are several public parking lots in the vicinity.

 Our friends at the Midtown Association are a great resource for more information about parking, public transportation and biking options in Midtown, Sacramento.
 Please visit their Getting Around web page for detailed information including maps.

 Bus Parking: Free bus parking is available on “L” Street in front of Sutter’s Fort.

 Public Transportation is also an option, please check with Sacramento Regional Transit.

 Visitors to Sutter’s Fort State Historic Park are welcome to explore the historic structures and living history museum at their own pace.
-A map and brochure is available at the kiosk, an audio tour is available in in English, German, Japanese and Spanish.
-A written tour is also available on request.
+A map and brochure is available at the kiosk.
+Please note that California State Parks is no longer offering the audio tour.

 We also encourage visitors to explore the exterior grounds of Sutter’s Fort, and to visit our neighbors at the State Indian Museum.
 Sutter’s Fort is located in the heart of Midtown Sacramento’s Sutter District, which is home to dozens of outstanding restaurants and shops- many within walking distance.
 For more information, please visit the Midtown Association’s website.